Dipshan/openmp-qualifier/README.md

 - **C++ Compiler:** GCC/Clang with C++14 support
 - **OpenMP:** libomp (install via Homebrew on macOS: brew install libomp)
 - **CMake:** Version 3.10+ or Make utility
-- **Memory:** Sufficient RAM for large array allocations (tested in 16GB RAM of Macb)
+- **Memory:** Sufficient RAM for large array allocations (tested in 16GB RAM of Macbook M4 Pro)

 ---

-## Platform Compatibility
+### Platform Compatibility
 - **macOS:** Fully supported (requires OpenMP installation via Homebrew)
 - **Linux:** Native support with OpenMP typically pre-installed
 - **Windows:** Supported via WSL2 or MinGW with OpenMP

 ---

-## Notes
+### Notes
 - The parallel versions will gracefully fall back to serial execution if OpenMP is not available
-- For meaningful performance comparisons, use array sizes ≥10,000 elements
+- For meaningful performance comparisons, use array sizes greater than 10,000 elements
 - Hyper-threading analysis requires a processor with hyper-threading capability
 - All sorting implementations include validation to ensure correct results